0800 DECIDE

 Cost for New Zealand citizen/resident

-Free abortion services to any pregnant person eligible for publicly funded healthcare in New Zealand, located anywhere in New Zealand.
-There may be costs for ultrasound.
+Early medical abortion by phone is a free service for any pregnant person eligible for publicly funded healthcare in New Zealand.
+There may be additional costs for ultrasound.

 Cost for non-New Zealand resident